A7: Graduation and Commencement

 Planning of Commencement Ceremonies

-Commencement exercises, including without limitation the location and date of ceremonies and the identities of guest speakers, shall be planned by Events Management and approved by the President.
+Commencement exercises, including without limitation the location and date of ceremonies and the identities of guest speakers, shall be planned by Events Management and approved by the Board of Trustees.

 Honorary Degrees